ElementalMinecraftGaming/CBMO/README.md

 # CBMO
-Add CSG:GO to your server!
+Add CS:GO to your server!